aakashkaushik/parking/README.md

 Please run the parking application using the below script at the located at the source of project:
 ./parking_lot

+Choose option:
-Choose option:\n1.
-Read Input from file\n2.
-Interactive Mode\n
+1. Read Input from file
+2. Interactive Mode\n

 For file reading :
 Press 1